-Kamala Harris In U.S. politics, it’s common to say that most voters don’t start paying attention to the presidential race until after Labor Day.
-With that holiday—considered the unofficial end of summer—now behind us, more voters, including the all-important swing voters in key battleground states, are beginning to focus on the upcoming election.
+Kamala Harris In U.S. politics, one often hears that most voters don’t tune into the presidential race until after Labor Day.
+With that holiday now firmly in our rear-view mirror and considered the unofficial end of summer, more voters, including all-important swing voters in those battleground states, are going to start focusing in on the election.

 Kamala Harris’s Smooth Campaign

-Right on time, as voters tune in, a major event is set to take place: the first debate between Donald Trump and Kamala Harris.
-This high-stakes debate, happening in Philadelphia on Tuesday night, will be the first time the two candidates meet face-to-face and is expected to draw tens of millions of viewers.
+Just in time for the voters to tune in, a high-stakes showdown is shaping up: the first debate between Donald Trump and Kamala Harris.
+The debate set for Tuesday night in Philadelphia will be the first time the two candidates have come face-to-face and is expected to draw tens of millions of viewers.

-For many, this will be their first in-depth look at Harris outside of the rally stage.
-Before replacing Joe Biden as the Democratic presidential nominee in July, her national profile had remained surprisingly low, despite serving as vice president for nearly four years.
+For most Americans, this will be their first really up-close look at Harris outside the rally stage.
+She had, until July, when she became the Democratic presidential nominee after Joe Biden took himself out of the running, maintained a national profile astonishingly low: nearly four years as vice president, but to most Americans, that’s about it.
 Her late surge onto the main stage of the election is highly unusual in American politics.

 Kamala Harris